farhanaliarshad1/ml_zoom_camp/README.md

 ## Module 1: Introduction to Machine Learning

 The first part of the course helped me understand what machine learning is and how it’s different from just writing traditional programs.
-I learned about the whole process—from collecting data to making predictions.
+I learned about the whole process from collecting data to making predictions.

 ### What I Learned
 - The basics of machine learning, like supervised and unsupervised learning